Haider-29/DB-Assignment-2/README.md

 ```
 ![Q23 Image](Q23.png)
 ## Q24
+We join the flies and pilot table and count the model of planes grouped by the pilotid in order to get the result
 ```
 select PILOT.PilotID, count(FLIES.model) as 'Can fly N Planes' from PILOT inner join FLIES on PILOT.pilotssn = FLIES.pid